kt3k/buttons/README.md

 ## /settings - auth

+- The settings of profile and buttons

+## /set-id.html - auth

+- The settings of displayId on onboarding steps

+## /set-buttons.html - auth

-- The settings of buttons
+- The settings of buttons on onboarding steps

 # APIs